 Start painting a picture of your ideal buyer using key statistics.
 Describe them via measures like; gender, age, marital status, household income and location.
 What level of education did they reach?
 Explain their career path, that led them to this current role.
 This gives broad-strokes into what and how to best communicate.

 Understand the industry your buyer's employer is in, and also their clients served.
 More specifically, understand their employer's typical revenue, and headcount.
-Marketing yourself to owner-operators, is different from specific roles and influencers within large enterprises.
+Marketing yourself to

 What is your buyer's job title?
 What does their management structure look like, in terms of direct reports, and who they report into?
 How is their performance measured, and how will your solution shift those metrics?
 What skills, aptitudes and even applications do they use?
 Describe what their day looks like - both at work and outside it.
 Build a complete picture of their hobbies, the media they consume and their lifestyle - to open the most opportunities.